Pyrotheum1702/Web-Development-Self-Taught-Document/1-basic-syntax/README.md

 2. What i learned:
   - Object can not have name same as a reserved word
   - There are 33 reserved keywords
-3. Thing to be noticed:
+3. Things to be noticed:
   - Python reversed word list:

 | Keywords |         |          |        |